Navy Seals vs. Zombies: Plot

-The helicopter now on the LZ, is boarded by the remaining survivors but Amanda and Dave choose to stay behind to document the situation.
-Soon after the SEALs witness the helicopter crash indicating that Margaret turned, causing the helicopter to crash, killing all occupants.
+As the helicopters fly off, Margaret turns into a zombie and attacks, causing the helicopter to crash.
 The SEALs, set out to extract agent Thomas' asset with Amanda and Dave following.
-Along the way the SEALs encounter various waves of zombies with AJ, Amanda and Dave unwillingly separating from the rest of the team.
-The remaining SEALs make it to their objective point where they meet a security guard named Larry that leads them to where there need to go.
-AJ, Amanda and Dave while making their way to the objective continue fighting hordes of zombies until AJ is bitten by a little girl, giving Amanda his sidearm for when he turns.
-The SEALs locate Rebecca, agent Thomas' asset but before they leave to the LZ she needs a sample from one of the zombies in order to produce a vaccine.
-Sheer orders the Military block any passage that leads out of the city and bridges to be blown up to avoid the infection to spread across the country.
-While in route to the extraction point, Dave is killed by a zombie.
+The SEALs make it to their objective point where they meet Larry, a security guard, and leads them to where there need to go.
+While making their way to the objective and continue fighting hordes of zombies, AJ is bitten so he gives Amanda his sidearm for when he turns.
+The SEALs locate Rebecca, Thomas' asset but before they leave, she needs a sample from one of the zombies in order to produce a vaccine.
+Sheer orders the blockade of any passage that leads out of the city and bridges to be blown up to avoid the infection to spread across the country.

+En route to the extraction point, Dave is killed.
 Having a sample from one of the zombies, the team prepares to leave but not before spotting AJ and Amanda outside, Carl ask Pete to let him go after him in which Pete grants.
-Carl having reached AJ and Amanda, are attacked by zombies but Carl stays back and holds them off, eventually sacrificing himself giving AJ and Amanda enough time to get to the LZ and link up with the remaining SEALs.
+Carl, reaches to AJ and Amanda, but are attacked by zombies, so Carl stays back and holds them off, giving AJ and Amanda enough time to get to the helicopter with the remaining SEALs.

-The remaining survivors all at the LZ preparing to board, but before AJ reveals to Pete that he is infected and is staying behind.
-An angry Pete tells him to get on the chopper saying he isn't leaving him behind again and that the scientist may have the cure, AJ complies and boards the chopper.
-As chopper flies away, missiles can be seen striking Baton Rouge.
-At the United States Capitol, agent Thomas is meeting with Senators regarding the outbreak revealing that AJ along with the other SEALs are immune to the infection due to Five-scale intense seven-series shots given to them that changes their molecular structure making them immune.
+The remaining survivors board the helicopter, and AJ reveals to Pete that he is infected, insisting at staying behind.
+Pete tells him to get on the chopper saying he isn't leaving him behind again and that the scientist may have the cure, AJ complies and boards the chopper.
+As chopper flies away, missiles strike the city.

+At the United States Capitol, agent Thomas is meeting with Senators regarding the outbreak revealing that AJ along with the other SEALs are immune to the infection due to given shots that changes their molecular structure making them immune.
 AJ, finally having return home, reunites with Emily.
-AJ finally decides on a name for his son, he named him Carl in tribute to Carl who gave his life for him to survive.
+AJ finally decides on a name for his son, and names him Carl.